 Are you pregnant in the summer?
 Summer pregnancies can be pretty uncomfortable, so I’m sharing my tips for surviving a summer pregnancy.

 I’m not going to lie – I never thought I would be facing my third trimester in the Georgia summer heat.
 Brandon and I always planned that I would be pregnant during the school year and due right before summer began.
 Things don’t always go as planned though – and here I am – 7 1/2 months pregnant and avoiding the outdoors like its my job.

 Maternity clothes for the summer are not easy to find

 Before you start wondering why I am such a big baby about the heat, consider this: my wardrobe is limited.
-I have to wear maternity Spanx every day to support and compress my varicose veins on my upper inner thighs and private parts.
-If I don’t wear them, I can’t walk after an hour due to the pain and pressure between my legs.
-My Spanx go to the middle of my thigh, so anything I wear must be long enough to cover them – aka I can’t wear most shorts or dresses in my closet!
-If only I could find a pair of maternity compression boy shorts…
+I have to wear maternity Spanx every day to support and compress my vulvar varicosities.
+If I don’t wear compression shorts, I can’t walk after an hour due to the pain and pressure between my legs.
+Most maternity compression shorts go to the middle of my thigh, so anything I wear must be long enough to cover them – aka I can’t wear most shorts or dresses in my closet!
+If only I could find a pair of maternity compression mini shorts.

 one. get out in the mornings.